-The Network Board develops an annual plan in consultation with its members to guide its activity during the year.
+The Network Board develops an annual plan to monitor its activity during the year.
 Network members can see the latest plans here.

 The NHS is being asked to make efficiency savings whilst at the same time improve the quality of care.
 Occupational health can play a key role in helping Trusts achieve this vision.